 Potential Side Effects of Fish Oil

 Typically, fish oil will not have any side effects.
 Some mild ones include an upset stomach, back pain, mild rash on the skin, belching, and an unusual or unpleasant taste in the mouth.
 More serious side effects that should warrant a call to the doctor include: flu symptoms: fever, body aches, chills; irregular or uneven heartbeats; and/or chest pain.

 An allergic reaction to fish oil is serious and the patient should seek immediate medical attention if the experience any of these symptoms:

 Anyone considering taking fish oil should first talk to their doctor who can recommend a therapeutic dose.
 Read the label to determine how much omega-3 is in each capsule as well as the recommended dosage.
 Doctor recommended brands are best, but in absence of a doctor recommendation, a reputable brand by an established, trusted, trustworthy company is best.

 Fish oil is excellent for all-around health and chiropractic patients taking the supplement can enjoy better health and better results from their chiropractic care.

-The information herein on "What Chiropractic Patients Want To Know About Omega-3 Fish Oil" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "What Chiropractic Patients Want To Know About Omega-3 Fish Oil" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.